 For content that’s over six months old and isn’t getting any traffic, think about adding it to a more popular page.
 After that, remove the old URL and content.

 If your content is not six months old, give it time.
 It would be great if Google indexed content a few days (or even weeks) after it was published.
 Unfortunately, that’s not always the case.
 Be patient and think about working on new pieces for a little while.
+In time, this simple step can be a powerful part of your content strategy

-3. Have a Strategy
+3. Have a B2B Content Marketing Strategy

 As a business owner, you know the importance of having a strategy.
 Without one, it’s hard to know what you’re going to do next.
 This same important rule of having a strategy also applies to your company’s content.